Playing with Fire

-After leaving home at a tender age, opening his first restaurant at 18 and eventually finding his way to the kitchens of Paris, young chef Francis Mallmann found his true calling once he began applying his skills to the traditional Argentine grilling and smoking techniques of his childhood.
-He now owns seven restaurants scattered across the South American continent and beyond; from the bright lights of Buenos Aires to Uruguay’s hippie chic fishing village of Jose Ignacio and tumbleweed hamlet of Garzon.
+After leaving home at a tender age, Francis Mallmann opened his first restaurant at 18.
+Eventually finding his way to the kitchens of Paris, the young chef found his true calling once he began applying his skills to the traditional Argentine grilling and smoking techniques of his childhood in Patagonia.
+He now owns seven restaurants scattered across the South American continent and beyond.
+Find them from the bright lights of Buenos Aires to Uruguay’s hippie chic fishing village of Jose Ignacio and the tumbleweed hamlet of Garzon.

 Mallmann Cooking Style

-Perhaps most exciting of all is that he has opened his treasured Patagonian island home to receive the occasional small party for cooking classes from the master himself.
+Perhaps most exciting of all is that he has opened his treasured Patagonian island.
+On occasion, he receives a small party for wild cooking classes from the master himself.

 La Isla in Lago La Plata is gloriously remote.
 To reach the private retreat, visitors must fly from Buenos Aires to the port town of Comodoro Rivadavia.
-From there, they drive a dirt road for five or six hours, through fields of roaming cattle, finally embarking on a bracing one-hour boat ride across a frigid lake.
+From there, they drive a dirt road for five or six hours, through fields of roaming cattle.
+Finally, they’ll embark on a bracing one-hour boat ride across a frigid lake.

 La Isla does not disappoint.
-Francis Mallmann first discovered Lago La Plata on a family holiday some 30 years ago and decided to build a cabin there.
-The original home is now used by staff, while the newer one, named La Soplada (which translates as ‘blown away’) was built as a set for his Argentine TV series on cooking in the outdoors.
+Francis Mallmann first discovered Lago La Plata some 30 years ago and decided to build a cabin there.
+The original home is now used by staff.
+Meanwhile the newest abode, La Soplada (meaning ‘blown away’), was built for his Argentine TV series on outdoor cooking.

 As part of the show, La Soplada cabin moved across Patagonia before finally retiring to La Isla.
 Framed low against the horizon, the ink black cabin is hemmed by lenga trees.
-Inside, there is an air of simple elegance, shelves sagging with books, logs crackling in the hearth and three bright bedrooms replete with thick blankets.
+Inside, there is an air of simple elegance.
+Shelves bulge with books and logs crackle in the hearth.
+The three bright bedrooms are replete with thick blankets.
 Large windows give on to Patagonia’s Cerro El Gorro mountain peaks and impenetrable forests reflect in the clear lake waters.
-There is no WiFi or phone reception; lights run off generators but everything else fittingly runs off the power of fire – from heating water to cooking.
+There is no WiFi or phone reception and lights run off generators.
+Fittingly, everything else runs off the power of fire – from heating water to cooking.

-A few times each year, depending on his schedule, Francis Mallmann accepts guests to his slice of Patagonia.
-For US$66,000, up to six guests are invited to the island for a six day experience, and are treated to private cooking lessons with the man himself.
+Depending on his schedule, Francis Mallmann accepts guests to his slice of Patagonia a few times a year.
+For US$66,000, up to six guests are invited to the island for a six day experience.
+The legendary chef will treat them private cooking lessons.
 The highly exclusive experience includes private transport to and from the island from Comodoro Rivadavia, food and activities (including a mountain guide).
 Every day, one of the meals will be a fire cooking lesson.